 - Zonta Club Scholarship (Master’s or Doctoral)

-Many organizations outside of the Graduate School and the University offer fellowship and other funding opportunities to students at all levels of graduate education as part of local, national, and international competitions.
+Many organizations outside of the Graduate School and the University offer fellowships and other funding opportunities to students at all levels of graduate education as part of local, national, and international competitions.
 UNC Charlotte provides students with access to PIVOT, a comprehensive database of funding opportunities.
-For more information, visit graduateschool.uncc.edu/funding/funding-graduate-education.
+For more information, visit graduateschool.charlotte.edu/funding/funding-graduate-education.